Arabic Summer Program

 Why Arabic?
 Learning Arabic can broaden your thinking.
 "The Arabic alphabet is phonetic, with each letter representing a single sound, yet mastering it will require you to think in new ways about sounds and how they combine to form words.”
 Read more.

-Good to know: Morocco offers an exciting mix of culture, situated at the crossroads of three cultures: Arabic, European and Berber.
-In Morocco, you will often hear people using French, Arabic and Berber all in one sentence!
-Young women do not need to plan to wear a veil or hijab while on program.
+Good to know: Morocco offers an exciting mix of cultures, and students will often hear people using French, Arabic and Berber all in one sentence!
+Young women do not need to wear a veil or hijab while on program.

 Fun fact!
 Nearly all Arabic words have a root of three letters.
 The same root will be found in words of a common meaning or theme.
 For instance, the word for "book" has the same root letters as the words for "library" and "to write."

-All participants will be required to participate in pre-program language learning programs, as guided by their implementing organization.
-All participants will be required to complete a pre-program survey, pre-program language assessments (if requested), and several post-program surveys and language tests.
+All participants are required to participate in pre-program language learning programs, guided by their implementing organization.
+All participants must complete a pre-program survey, pre-program language assessments (except for those with no prior target language study), several post-program surveys and language tests.

-Find more information on Jordan and Morocco on each country’s U.S. Embassy site.
+Find more information on Egypt, Jordan and Morocco on each country’s U.S. Embassy site.

 Explore multimedia stories about NSLI-Y Arabic summer and academic year programs on NSLI-Y Interactive.

 Questions?
 Need more info?
 Contact us at 866.790.2086 or firstname.lastname@example.org